linghuiluo/CGBench/requestparam/SPRINGBENCH.md

 * Taint flows:
   * SQL injection
     * Description: This is similar to the test 004 with @RequestParam annotation.
 The user can send a user id over a RequestParam annotation.
 The handler method returns the data of that user stored in a database.
 SQL injection vulnerability exists.
-    * Source: the value of the RequestParam annotation in MyController within the method index (line 13).
+    * Source: the value of the RequestParam annotation in
+        * Line(s): 13
+        * Class: MyController
+        * Method: index
-    * Sink: the first parameter of the method call executeQuery within the method getValue (line 29).
+    * Sink: the first parameter of the method call executeQuery in
+        * Line(s): 29
+        * Class: MyController
+        * Method: getValue